-- (a) Solicitation of Contributions by Candidates. - (1) Candidates shall only accept contributions from individuals who are members of the Nation or individuals related by blood or marriage to the candidate.
-Candidates may not accept contributions from any business, whether sole proprietorship, partnership, corporation, or other business entity. - (2) Candidates shall not solicit or accept contributions in any office or business/facility of the Nation. - (b) Fines.
-Violation of the contribution restrictions shall result in a fine imposed by the Election Board in an amount specified in a resolution adopted by the Business Committee. - 102.5-9.
-Campaign Signs and Campaigning: - (a) Placement of campaign signs: - (1) Campaign signs shall not be posted or erected on any property of the Nation except for private property with the owner/tenant's permission. - (2) No campaign sign shall exceed sixteen (16) square feet in area.
-A maximum of seven (7) such signs may be placed on a building or on a lot. - (3) No campaign sign shall project beyond the property line into the public right of way. - (b) Removal of campaign signs.
-All campaign signs shall be removed within five (5) business days after an election. - (c) Employees of the Nation shall not engage in campaigning for offices of the Nation during work hours.
+- 174 Section B. Eligibility Review - 102.5-6.
+Applicants found to be ineligible shall have two (2) business days to request an appeal.
+175 At least four (4) Election Board members shall constitute a hearing body.
+The Chairperson shall 176 select the hearing body.
+The hearing shall be held within two (2) business days of receipt of the 177 178 appeal.
+The applicant shall be notified by phone of time and place of the hearing.
+The decision 179 of the hearing body shall be sent via certified mail or hand delivery within two (2) business days 180 of the hearing.
+Any appeal from a decision of the Election Board hearing body shall be to the Judiciary on an accelerated schedule.
+181 182 102.5-7.
+The Election Board shall be responsible for reviewing the qualifications of applicants to verify eligibility.
+Any applicant found to be ineligible for a position shall be notified by certified 183 mail return receipt requested.
+The notice shall provide the following information: 184 185 (a) Position for which they were considered - (b) Qualification of the position and citation of the source.
+(Copies of source may be attached.) - 188 (c) A brief summary explaining why the applicant was found to be ineligible. - (d) That the applicant has two (2) business days from notification to make an appeal.
+Appeals must be filed at the location designated on the notice by hand delivery.
+The location designated shall be on the Reservation.
+No mailed, internal Nation mail, faxed or other delivery method will be accepted. - 194 Section C. Campaign Financing - 195 102.5-8.
+Contributions: - (a) Solicitation of Contributions by Candidates. - 197 (1) Candidates shall only accept contributions from individuals who are members 198 of the Nation or individuals related by blood or marriage to the candidate.
+199 Candidates may not accept contributions from any business, whether sole 200 proprietorship, partnership, corporation, or other business entity. - 201 (2) Candidates shall not solicit or accept contributions in any office or202 business/facility of the Nation. - (b) Fines.
+Violation of the contribution restrictions shall result in a fine imposed by theElection Board in an amount specified in a resolution adopted by the Business Committee. - 205 102.5-9.
+Campaign Signs and Campaigning: - 206 (a) Placement of campaign signs: - 207 (1) Campaign signs shall not be posted or erected on any property of the Nation 208 except for private property with the owner/tenant's permission. - 209 (2) No campaign sign shall exceed sixteen (16) square feet in area.
+A maximum 210 of seven (7) such signs may be placed on a building or on a lot.
+211 (3) No campaign sign shall project beyond the property line into the public right - (3) No campaign sign shall project beyond the property line into the public right of way. - (b) Removal of campaign signs.
+All campaign signs shall be removed within five (5)business days after an election. - (c) Employees of the Nation shall not engage in campaigning for offices of the Nation during work hours.
 The Nation's employees shall be subject to disciplinary action under the personnel policies and procedures for political campaigning during work hours.

-- 218 (d) Enforcement.
+- (d) Enforcement.
 The Zoning Administrator shall cause to be removed any campaign signs that are not in compliance with this law, in accordance with the Zoning and Shoreland Protection Law. - (e) Fines.
-Violation of the campaign sign restrictions shall result in a fine imposed by the Election Board in an amount specified in a resolution adopted by the Business Committee.
+Violation of the campaign sign restrictions shall result in a fine imposed by the Election Board in an amount specified in a resolution adopted by the Business Committee. - 223